 LJM on Louisiana Legends 2010

 Louis J. Michot, "le pere de Les Freres," was inducted as a Louisiana Legend by LPB in 2010.
 This episode of the series “Louisiana Legends” from August 31, 2010, features an interview with Louis J. Michot conducted by Beth Courtney.
 Michot, a native of Lafayette, is a businessman, philanthropist, and politician.
 The program includes commentary by brothers Tommy and Mike and others, as well as various shots from LJM's past.
 He served in the Louisiana House of Representatives from 1960-1964, the State Board of Education from 1968-1972, and as the Superintendent of Education from 1972-1976.
-He also created the Burger Chef restaurant chain.
+He also founded and owned the Burger Chef Drive-In Restaurant franchise in Louisiana and Mississippi.
 In the interview he discusses: growing up in Lafayette with French-speaking parents; joining the Marine Corps during World War II; his family; his business ventures; the qualities of a successful small business owner; his drive-in theater; the Burger Chef franchise; his successful run for the Louisiana House of Representatives in 1960; his role as the Superintendent of Education; the need for career-focused education; his hopes for the future of Louisiana; the challenges facing the state; and his humanitarian work.

 Lfm and Dylan cross paths